 10+ Sewing Terms for Beginners

 This is the line of stitches where you have sewn your 2 pieces of fabric together.
+The seam is the foundation of sewing.
+Every project you sew is going to have seams.
+Creating a seam is the act of sewing two pieces of fabric together.

 2) Seam Allowance

-There will be times when you want your pieces to be sewn together but the placement could be off a bit no matter how careful you are.
-This is where basting comes in handy!
 One great example is when you are adding ruffles to something and then attaching them.
 The ruffles can be pesky and move as your presser foot passes over them.
 By basting, you can tack them down and make sure you like the look of them before completely committing to their placement.
 If you don’t like where they are, you can get your trusty seam ripper out and remove the basting stitches much easier because they are looser and further apart.
 Just set your stitch length to the longest possible setting, decrease your tension and you are ready to baste!

 5) Top Stitch